 Want to know what it is?
 Here's how:

-For rock identification you can:
+For rock identification, you can:

-Email your question to our Collections Curator including location and circumstances of find.
-Also, please include several pictures of the item including a clear close up and one with a ruler for scale (see in the pictures to the left).
+STEP 4: Email your question to our Collections Curator, including location of where and circumstances of how you found the rock.
+Also, please include several pictures of the item(s), including a clear close up and one with a ruler for scale (see in the pictures to the left).

 Think it might be a meteorite?